PlaceOS/placeos-docs/reference/drivers/microsoft/graph-api.md

 ### `decline_event`
 Declines an event from the calendar.
+Event is still shown but crossed out.
 Requires a calendar ID (the email of the room OR a user) AND a meeting ID - a long set of numbers and letters as returned by list_events

 #### Parameters
 | Name | Required? | Type | Default | Description |